Floorp-Projects/Floorp/tools/page-loader/README.txt

    installed Apache 1.3.20 with mod_perl 1.24 and perl 5.6.0.
 I then ran the
    CPAN shell (`perl -MCPAN -e shell') and after completing configuration, I did 'install Bundle::CPAN', 'install Bundle::LWP' and 'install DBI' to upgrade tose modules and their dependencies.
+These instructions work on OSX as well, make sure you run the CPAN shell with sudo so you have sufficient privs to install the files.

    CGI::Request seems to have disappeared from CPAN, but you can get a copy from <http://stein.cshl.org/WWW/software/CGI::modules/> and then install